Ron's MV's

 1942 Willys Jeep MB - BRT

 Original old war horse.
-Ex British army.
-Evidence of medium calibre damage on the front right wing, perforated from above through to inner wing.
-In Germany when damaged.
-It was recovered post war by the US Army Butzbach Ordnance Depot where huge quantities of combat materials, weapons, vehicles and spare parts were collected & stored ready for reconditioning to serviceable stock.
-In 1951 it was repaired, & fitted with a reconditioned engine from US Army 'Karlsfeld Ordnance Depot' This was the old BMW factory which during the war had switched to producing aero engines for the Luftwaffe.
-The vehicle was re painted blue & appears to have been used by US Army/Airforce Military Police in post war Germany.
+Ex British army and D day landed.
+During its advance towards Germany It was damaged by enemy fire.
+Evidence remains of medium calibre damage to the front right wing downwards, strafed from above, through to bulkhead, footwell, inner wing, to lower engine compartment.
+It was recovered post war by the US Army Butzbach Ordnance Depot where huge quantities of combat materials, weapons, vehicles and spare parts were collected and stored ready for reconditioning to serviceable stock.
+In 1951 it was repaired.
+Many bullet holes, and related localised damage was gas welded up,(scars remain).
+Accordingly it was fitted with a reconditioned engine from US Army's 'Karlsfeld Ordnance Depot' This was the old BMW factory which during the war had switched to producing aero engines for the Luftwaffe.
+Set to go again it was re painted blue, possibly for use by US Army/Airforce in post war Germany.

 Military Contract number: C 11465.